Ohio State University abuse scandal: Jim Jordan's involvement

+In response to Jordan's denials, DiSabato said, "I considered Jim Jordan a friend.
+But at the end of the day, he is absolutely lying if he says he doesn't know what was going on."

+On July 13, 2018, the editorial board of the Cleveland Plain Dealer wrote, "Jim Jordan must acknowledge what he knew".

 In May 2019, DiSabato filed a Title IX lawsuit against OSU.
-In one count of the court papers, DiSabato claimed that a second cousin of Jordan's attempted to "intimidate and retaliate" against DiSabato.
+In one count of the court papers, DiSabato alleged that a second cousin of Jordan's had attempted to "intimidate and retaliate" against him.
 In 2019, DiSabato shared text messages with NBC News that were corroborated by another former wrestler indicating that Jim Jordan, Russ Hellickson, and high school wrestling coach Jeff Jordan (Jim Jordan's younger brother) conspired to engage in witness tampering and intimidation when they called former OSU wrestler Mark Coleman and his parents to pressure him to recant his earlier accusation that Jordan was aware of the abuse.
 Coleman had shared a room with Jordan while traveling to several wrestling meets.

 In November 2019, a retired wrestling referee filed a lawsuit alleging that he had warned Jordan and Hellickson about Strauss's misconduct but they had dismissed his warning.
 Jordan dismissed the referee as "another person making a false statement".

-In February 2020, Adam DiSabato – the brother of Mike DiSabato – testified under oath that Jordan called him "crying, groveling...begging me to go against my brother....
+In February 2020, Adam DiSabato – the brother of Mike DiSabato – testified under oath that Jordan telephoned him "crying, groveling...begging me to go against my brother....
 That's the kind of cover-up that's going on there", described Jordan as a "coward" and accused Hellickson of "abandon[ing]" the wrestlers who came forward with allegations about Strauss.

+In March 2020, six former OSU wrestlers told CNN that Jordan was aware of sexual misconduct accusations against Strauss.
+Eight others said Strauss's behavior was an open secret in the OSU athletic department and that Jordan had to have known about it.

+In October 2023, the former OSU wrestlers who accused Jordan of ignoring the scandal opposed his bid for Speaker of the House.

+Documentary

 In February 2021, The Hollywood Reporter reported that George Clooney's film production company Smokehouse Pictures would be teaming with Sports Illustrated Studios and 101 Studios to produce a docuseries about the scandal, and that the series would be based on an October 2020 Sports Illustrated article by Jon Wertheim detailing Strauss's abuse.

-2020 settlement

-Following an independent 2019 investigation which found that Richard Strauss had sexually abused at least 177 students from 1979 to 1997, Ohio State University agreed to pay $40.9 million to settle the lawsuits of 162 men who alleged sexual abuse during the former university team doctor's tenure.
-Other lawsuits remain outstanding.